kantega/kson/readme.md

-Lets see what this will look like when we use out encoder in in an example.
+Lets see what this will look like when we use our encoder in in an example.
 We want to create an encoder for our `User` objects.
 The observant reader however will have noticed by now that the field _age_ in the User class is of type _int_, but we don't have an encoder for ints.
 We address that first by _contramap_ing the bigDecimalDecoder